kakchan/sendo/README.md

 ```
 **Note**: If you would like to use **Webstorm** with Mocha Plugin, make sure set the environment variable **NODE_ENV** to **test**

-The following command is to run both client/server unit tests
+The following command is to run both client/server unit tests and integration tests
 ```shell
 	grunt test
 ```